talkpython/100daysofcode-with-python-course/README.md

 This course is for anyone who wants to immerse themselves in Python for 100 days worth of learning and hands-on projects.

-We don’t start from absolute zero in terms of programming but if you are new to Python we have a language appendix and we start somewhat slow.
+We don’t start from absolute zero in terms of programming, but if you are new to Python we have a language appendix and we start somewhat slow.
 By the end of the course, we get into intermediate-level Python projects.

 ## Course flow and the 33 projects

 ![Course flow](readme_resources/100days-course-flow.png)

 We have broken the 100 days worth of coding into 33 3-day segments.
 As you can see, the first day is largely learning the new topics (HTTP APIs, web scraping, databases, etc.).
-The following two days have some guidance but is much more hands-on than the first day.
+The following two days have some guidance, but is much more hands-on than the first day.

 ## Get the full course details